eike-welk/mobile_map_downloader/README.rst

 #####################

-**Mobile Map Downloader** is a command line program to download maps from the Internet and install them on mobile devices, such as smart phones.
+**Mobile Map Downloader** is a command line program to download maps from the Internet and install them on a mobile device, such as a smart phone.

 The program is intended to run on a (personal) computer, that has a fast and cheap Internet connection, and a large hard disk.
 The downloaded maps are